Cyclone Idai batters Mozambique coastal city

 There were no immediate reports of deaths or injuries from the cyclone Idai, which dumped more water and brought destruction on areas where scores have already been killed and tens of thousands displaced by floods over the past week.

 The Mozambican government’s emergency services has yet to give an update on the situation.
-The storm was also expected to hit parts of neighboring Malawi.
+The storm was also expected to hit parts of neighbouring Malawi.

 “Cyclone Idai made landfall at about midnight and is now lying north west off Beira,” said Jan Vermeulen, senior forecaster at South African Weather service.